BowenArchaman/ViralBottleneck/README.md

 There are the he [manual](manual_and_tutorial/ViralBottleneck_manual_0.1.0.pdf) and [turtorial](manual_and_tutorial/Tutorial.pdf).

 The contents in tables in [turtorial](manual_and_turtorial/Tutorial.pdf) are little crowded.
 Therefore, there are also a html file of turtorial in [manual_and_turtorial folder](manual_and_tutorial).
 It would be better for users to read.
 Please download html file and open in the browser.
+The test data for "ViralBottleneck" is in [test_dataset folder](test_dataset).

 ## Download
 The codes for downloading package "ViralBottleneck" are below: